fgokmenoglu/Code-Something-Daily/README.md

 This repo is kind of a stash for what I gather in my programming journey.
-Feel free to contribute.
+Contributions are much appreciated.